A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

 We assume that latent variables follow a stochastic differential equation, which constitutes the prior:

 where $w_t$ is an $\R^d$-valued stationary Gaussian process with $(N-1)$-times continuously differentiable sample paths a.s. and $f: \R^d \to \R^d$ is an $(N-1)$-times continuously differentiable vector field, and the initial condition for the SDE $x_0$ is distributed according to the Lebesgue measure.
-(The following can also be adapted to initial conditions following a probability distribution).
+(What follows can be adapted to initial conditions that follow a probability distribution).
 In addition, we assume that observations are sampled as a function of latent variables plus some noise, which constitutes the likelihood

-where $g: \R^d\to \R^{m}$ is $M$-times continuously differentiable, and $z_t$ is an $\R^m$-valued stationary Gaussian process with $M$-times continuously differentiable sample paths a.s., and we take $M \leq N$ for later.
+where $g: \R^d\to \R^{m}$ is $M$-times continuously differentiable, and $z_t$ is an $\R^m$-valued stationary Gaussian process with $M$-times continuously differentiable sample paths a.s., and we choose $M \leq N$ for later.